cortex-js/cortexjs.io/docs/mathfield/12-customizing.md

 ### Fraction Navigation Order

-When using the keyboard to navigate a fraction, the order in which the numerator and navigator are traversed:
+When using the arrow keys on the keyboard to navigate a fraction, the order in which the numerator and navigator are traversed can be customized.

+**To change the keyboard navigation order of fractions** set the `MathfieldElement.fractionNavigationOrder` property.

+The possible values are:
-- "numerator-denominator": first the elements in the numerator, then the elements in the denominator.
+- `"numerator-denominator"`: first the elements in the numerator, then the elements in the denominator.
+This is the default behavior.
-- "denominator-numerator": first the elements in the denominator, then the elements in the numerator.
-In some East-Asian cultures, fractions are read and written denominator first ("fēnzhī").
+- `"denominator-numerator"`: first the elements in the denominator, then the elements in the numerator.
+In some East-Asian cultures, fractions are read and written denominator first (_fēnzhī_).
 With this option the keyboard navigation follows this convention.

-**To change the keyboard navigation order of fractions** set the `MathfieldElement.fractionNavigationOrder` property.

 ```live
 :::js